Exodo-LS/CS643_PA2/README.md

 # CS 643 Programming Assignment 2
-See the in-depth guide for the assignment at:
-##

 ## Goal:
 The purpose of this individual assignment is to learn how to develop parallel machine learning (ML)